clelidm/MinCompSpin_ExhaustiveSearch/README.md

 # Exhaustive search for the best Minimally Complex Spin Models

-This program allows to **uncover community structures (in binary data)** that **takes into account high order patterns of data**.
+This program allows to **uncover community structures (in binary data)** that **takes into account possible high order patterns of data**.
 The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) with minimal information theoretic complexity.
 Details can be found in Ref.
 [1].

 ----